Nerian/redis-rb/README.md

 The client can be instructed to pipeline commands by using the `#pipelined` method.
-After the block is executed, the client sends all commands to Redis and gathers their replies.
+After the block is executed, the client sends all commands to Redis2 and gathers their replies.
 These replies are returned by the `#pipelined` method.

 ```ruby